Bremen City State Bremen, Germany Travel Guide

 Bremen experiences a temperate maritime climate, with mild summers and cool winters.
 Precipitation occurs year-round, with variations by month.

 Spring (March-May): Temperatures rise (5-15°C).
 City blooms.
 Moderate precipitation.
-Pleasant for outdoor exploration.
+Pleasant for open-air discovery.

 Summer (June-August): Warmest (15-25°C).
 Occasional heatwaves.
 Moderate precipitation, sometimes thunderstorms.
 Long daylight for sightseeing.